 The Atlanta University Center (AUC) was created in April 1929, when John Hope, then president of both Morehouse College and Atlanta University saw the potential gains from such a consortium.

 The former Atlanta University, Spelman College, and Morehouse College signed the affiliation agreement and became the original members of the AUC.
-Clark College and Morris Brown College joined in 1957, followed by the interdenominational Theological Center (ITC) in 1959.
+Clark College, now Clark Atlanta University, and Morris Brown College joined in 1957, followed by the interdenominational Theological Center (ITC) in 1959.
 Morehouse School of Medicine joined the AUC in 1983.
 Morris Brown ended its affiliation when the school lost its accreditation in 2002.
-At present four institutions belong to the AUC consortium and consists of approximately 7,500 students.
+The AUC Consortium and related institutions consist of approximately 9,600 students, faculty, and staff.